A Unified Framework of Constrained Robust Submodular Optimization with Applications: Experimental Results

-\textbf{Synthetic Experiments: } The first set of experiments are synthetic experiments.
-We define $f_j(X) = \sum_{i = 1}^{|\mathcal C_j|} \sqrt{w(X \cap C_{ij})}$ for a clustering $\mathcal C_j = \{C_1, C_2, \cdots, C_{|\mathcal C_j|}$.
-We define $l$ different random clusterings (with $l = 3$ and $l = 10$).
-We choose the vector $w$ at random with $w \in [0, 1]^n$ and $n = 50$.
-We compare the different algorithms under cardinality constraints $(|X| \leq 10)$.
-The results are shown in Figure 1 (left) and are over 20 runs of random choices in $w$ and $\mathcal C$'s.
-We observe first that as expected, the AA versions of MMin and EA don't perform as well since it optimizes the average case instead of the worst case.
-Directly optimizing the worst case performs much better.
-Next, we observe that MMin performs comparably to EA though its a simpler algorithm (a fact which has been noticed in several other scenarios as well~\cite{rkiyersemiframework2013, nipssubcons2013, jegelka2011-inference-gen-graph-cuts}.
+Figure 2 shows the results in the modular setting.
+First, as expected (Figure 2, top left), we see that in the modular setting, the simple additive approximation of the max function doesn't perform well and the quadratic approximation approach performs the best.
+Figure 2 (top right and bottom) show the results with the submodular function under matching and cardinality constraint.
+Since the quadratic approximation performs the best, we use this in the \textsc{mmin} and \textsc{ea} algorithms.
+First we see that the average approximations (\textsc{mmin-aa} and \textsc{ea-aa}) don't perform well since it optimizes the average case instead of the worst case.
+Directly optimizing the robust function performs much better.
+Next, we observe that \textsc{mmin} performs comparably to \textsc{ea} though its a simpler algorithm -- a fact which has been noticed in several other scenarios as well~\cite{rkiyersemiframework2013,nipssubcons2013,jegelka2011-inference-gen-graph-cuts}

-\textbf{Co-operative Matchings: } Next, we compare \textsc{Robust-SubMin} in co-operative cuts.
-We follow the experimental setup in~\cite{iyer2019near}.
-We run this on the House Dataset~\cite{caetano2009learning}.
-The results in Figure 1 (middle) are with respect to a simple modular (additive) baseline where the image correspondence problem becomes an assignment problem.
-We compare two baselines.
-The first is SubMod~\cite{iyer2019near} which uses a single submodular function.
-The second is \textsc{Robust-SubMin} where we define several functions (over different clusterings of the pixels in the two images) and we define a robust objective.
-We run our experiments with $l = 10$ different clustering each obtained by different random initializations of k-means.
-The class of functions is exactly the same as in~\cite{iyer2019near}.
-We see that the robust technique outperforms a single submodular function.
-In this experiment, we consider all pairs of images with the difference in image numbers being 20, 40, 60 and 80 (The $x$-axis in Figure 1 (center) -- this is similar to the setting in~\cite{iyer2019near}).